Trinity Bantams is on a 100-acre campus in the urban setting of Hartford, Connecticut.

 Interested in Greek life?
 Trinity Bantams has fraternities and sororities.

-Trinity Bantams has a thriving Friends Active in Community Engagement and Service (FACES).
-In fact, more students participate in Friends Active in Community Engagement and Service (FACES) than any other on-campus activity.
+Trinity Bantams has the Friends Active in Community Engagement and Service (FACES).
+In fact, more students participate in the Friends Active in Community Engagement and Service (FACES) than any other on-campus activity.

 Other popular student organizations at Trinity Bantams include The Mill, Student Government Association, Relay for Life and Multi-Cultural Affairs Council.

-Trinity Bantams students' favorite campus events are Spring Weekend, Homecoming.
+Trinity Bantams students' favorite campus traditions are Spring Weekend and Homecoming.

 Trinity Bantams offers coed housing and housing for students with disabilities.

 At Trinity Bantams there are a variety of athletic options for students interested in joining a sports program.